markgreene74/jupyterlab-local-dev-with-vagrant/README.md

 ## Overview

-This project aims to investigate Vagrant/Virtualbox as a way to create and run a local dev environment for Jupyterlab.
+This project aims to investigate Vagrant/Virtualbox as a way to easily create, manage and run a local dev environment for Jupyterlab.

 ## Requirements